[Minor revision–posted 11/3/21 (replaces 2/19/19 edition)]

 e.
-Landscaping work that is part of a construction or renovation project will generally be managed by the entity managing the overall project (e.g., VCFPC or AVPO).
+Landscaping work that is part of a construction or renovation project will generally be managed by the entity managing the overall project (e.g., FP&C or AVPO).
 Funds from the 1 percent or a maximum of $500,000 landscape enhancements allocation will be placed in an account managed by the appropriate entity.
-Individual smaller projects not part of a construction or renovation project may be managed by either entity with agreement among the VCFPC, VPAF/CFO, and the AVPO.
+Individual smaller projects not part of a construction or renovation project may be managed by either entity with agreement among FP&C, VPAF/CFO, and the AVPO.
 These projects will be handled on a case-by-case basis.

 f.
-The office assigned project management responsibility will be responsible for the administration and execution of a project including budget preparation, additional approvals, contract administration, financial management, project design, construction, and processing of invoices.
+The office assigned project management responsibility will be responsible for the administration and execution of a project including budget preparation, additional approvals, contract administration, financial management, project design, construction, processing of invoices, and project close-out.

 2. Approval of a Construction Project

 a.
 Projects estimated to cost less than $4 million may be approved by the President or the President's designee.

-(1) Construction projects in this category that will alter the exterior appearance of a building will require the approval of the VCFPC.
-Construction projects in this category that will make a utilization change in a classroom will require the approval of the Facilities Allocation Council (FAC) with approvals recorded in FAC minutes regardless of magnitude.
+(1) Construction projects in this category that will alter the exterior appearance of a building will require the approval of FP&C. Construction projects in this category that will make a utilization change in a classroom will require the approval of the Facilities Allocation Council (FAC) with approvals recorded in FAC minutes regardless of magnitude.

 (2) Construction projects that will cost $10,000 or more must have a separate construction account established regardless of the fund source.
 Projects that cost less than $10,000 may be charged to an existing departmental account via an approved project request through Building Maintenance and Construction.
 See OP 61.28, Construction Projects Costing Less than $1 Million and Renovation Projects Costing Less than $2 Million.

 (3) Departments that are funding a construction project will obtain the necessary internal approvals required by their divisional vice president (DVP) or dean prior to submitting a construction request.